How Long Can You Keep an Employee in a “Temporary” Role….

 Getting these types of agreements or contracts in writing, makes it clear who is responsible to act as the “employer of record”.
 It also can protects employers from unexpected liabilities resulting from workplace accidents or claims of discrimination.

-While the legal concerns regarding how long a temp can remain on assignment have dissipated, there are situations where internal “length of assignment” policies business or operational sense.
+Keep in mind that while legal concerns regarding how long a temp can remain on assignment have dissipated, there are still situations where internal “length of assignment” policies might be needed.
+For example….

 In 2016, Microsoft established a new set of “assignment limit” rules, based not on the risk of mis- classification or co-employment, but on their concerns about the integrity and security of their intellectual property.
 Because they were uncomfortable allowing a temporary or contract worker to have long-term access to their proprietary information and systems, they decided to place limits on the number of months an employee could access their systems without a break in service.
 They decided that after 18 months a temporary or contract worker needed to be removed from their assignment, forcing an arbitrary lay off of any contractors reaching that benchmark.